cypher/git-ruby-syntax-check/README.md

 # REQUIREMENTS

-Requires Ruby 1.8.6 or better
+Requires Ruby 1.8.6 or better, Git 1.7 or better

-Tested only with Git 1.6.4-rc1, but should work with any Git 1.6.*
-If you're running it with any other versions of Git, I'd love to hear from your experiences (both successes and failures)
+If Rubinius is installed and available via `rbx`, it'll be used instead of the normal Ruby executable.

 # LICENSE

 Licensed under the MIT License.
 See LICENSE file for details.

+# AUTHORS

+Written by Markus Prinz, with contributions by Jérémy Lecour